 Recent CRNA Graduate with Dual-Program Debt

 A San Diego County CRNA who completed both a BSN and doctoral CRNA program carries combined student debt exceeding $150,000.
-Student loans excluded from DTI allow the purchase to proceed now rather than waiting years for debt reduction despite earning well above the median household income.
+Manual underwriting of the complete financial profile allows the purchase to proceed now rather than waiting years for debt reduction, despite earning well above the median household income.

 Independent — Del Mar